swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/workshop_needs.md

 * Hi speed  wifi internet access that can withstand everyone using it together.
 This may include securing guest access codes.
 * Power outlets for all participants.
 This may include setting up extension cords or power strips.
 * High table or podium that instructor can stand at while teaching.
 A flat podium is important; it's difficult to use a laptop on a slanted podium.
 * Refreshments.
 People learn better when they are well fed.
-It also means people don't leave to get coffee, which decreases instruction time.
+They also won't lose as much instructional time if they don't have to leave to get coffee.

 #### Equipment and materials